-Did you know that you can save by purchasing lift tickets online before your trip?
+Did you know that you can save up to 25% by purchasing lift tickest online before your trip?
 Vail Resorts offers 3 ways to save on lift tickets!
 For any further questions, make sure to contact Vail Spa Condominiums concierge.

 Ski & Snowboard School

 A school where everyone has fun.
-With classes ranging from private to group, ski camps focusing on cross-country, telemark and adaptive skiing, Vail's Ski & Snowboard School has classes for every level, interest and age.
+With classes ranging from privates, groups, camps in areas of cross-country, telemark, and adaptive skiing, Vail's Ski & Snowboard School has classes for every level, interest and age.
 Whether you want to perfect your form, overcome a fear or try some tricks in the halfpipe, Vail instructors can get you there.
 Plus, they aren’t just experts on the mountain, they’re experts on everything off the mountain too.
-Vail is home to the finest snowsports school in the world, and the instructors will ensure that you have a one-of-a-kind experience on Vail Mountain.
+Vail is home to the finest snowsports school in the world, and the instructors will ensure that you have a one of kind experience on Vail Mountain.